 - Potassium – helps to reduce body exposure to radioactive caesium, since it is treated like potassium by our bodies.
 So taking sufficient potassium helps to reduce exposure to radioactive caesium.

 - Nascent iodine is a much safer alternative to potassium iodide.
 It is legally sold as a food supplement around the world.

 - Antioxidants to protect radioactive damage and through cell oxidation by free radicals.”During exposure to low-level doses (LLD) of ionizing radiation (IR), the most of harmful effects are produced indirectly, through radiolysis of water and formation of reactive oxygen species (ROS).
 The antioxidant enzymes – superoxide dismutase (SOD): manganese SOD (MnSOD) and copper-zinc SOD (CuZnSOD), as well as glutathione (GSH), are the most important intracellular antioxidants in the metabolism of ROS.
 Overproduction of ROS challenges antioxidant enzymes.
 Scientists from the Institute of Nuclear Science claim in the Archive of Oncology: Chronic exposure to low-dose radiation doses could be much more harmful than high, short-term doses because of lipid peroxidation initiated by free radicals.”
 Source

-- Clay – cation exchange mechanisms which allows clay to exchange their freely available cations for heavy metals in the environment they are in.
+- Clay – cation-exchange mechanisms which allow the clay to exchange their freely available cations for heavy metals in the environment they are in.
 Clay baths are a well-practised method of detoxification.
 On average 500g – 1kg of good quality clay is needed per bath.
-Sodium bentonite clay is a great option, since it also has a high pH of 9-10.
+Sodium bentonite clay is a great option since it also has a high pH of 9-10.